 Have You Read and Understood the Entire Lease?

-Yes, you do need to read it—word for word for word.
+Yes, you do need to read it—word for word.
 It might be a very long and not very interesting document, but you absolutely must know what it's in it.

 Many landlords use "standard" or "boilerplate" leases that include general terms that are common to most leases, so make sure terms are included if you've negotiated something different.
 Make sure that the standard language and your special language don't contradict each other.

-Even if the landlord drew up the lease herself, don't assume that she got everything right.
+Even if the landlord drew up the lease themselves, don't assume that they got everything right.
 Check the start date, end date, rent, rent escalation terms, and any other special terms you've negotiated for.
 And above all, be sure you know what you're obligated to do under the lease's terms.
 What is the landlord obligated to do?
 Can you terminate the lease?